 About the Hall

-Though the official location of the Hall is Swift Current, the Board wants to stress the inclusion of the entire province.
+Though the official location of the Hall is Swift Current, the Hall of Fame wants to stress the inclusion of the entire province.
 An induction dinner is held annually, in a different location across the province, to allow everyone in Saskatchewan the opportunity to be involved in this initiative and the fundraising efforts needed to maintain and promote the Hall.

-Ted was born in Selkirk, Manitoba and grew up in Winnipeg on the east side of the city, playing hockey on the outdoor rinks of Winnipeg.
+Ted was born in Selkirk, Man., and grew up in Winnipeg on the east side of the city, playing hockey on the outdoor rinks of Winnipeg.

 He ended his playing career with the Winnipeg Braves junior hockey team and was a member of the 1958-59 Memorial cup team that year along with a few hockey greats that those of us who are a little older would recognize, such as Gary Bergman, Ted Green, Bobby Leiter and Ernie Wakely.